kopz9999/json-inflator/README.md

 ```

 ### Array Preservation
-The provided JSON maybe storing references for arrays also.
+The provided JSON may be storing references for arrays also.
 By default, 'preserve_arrays' setting is true so it will check for
 arrays when resolving a reference.
 In the case of static references, an array must be provided in the following way in order
 to be tracked: